FrediBach/Blowson/README.md

 }
 ```

 Ranges can be used in creative ways.
-For example if you want to restrict coordinates to all be in a specific rectanle, all you have to do is put two coordinates in your sample to the edges of that rectangle, something liek this:
+For example if you want to restrict coordinates to all be in a specific rectangle, all you have to do is put two coordinates in your sample to the edges of that rectangle, something like this:

 ```
 {